marco7877/Seq_HABLA/README.md

 # HABLA

-This experiments were coded in psychopy 2021.2.0
+This experiments are coded in psychopy 2021.2.0